 As far as input is concerned, there isn’t much to say about the analog sticks, the shoulder buttons, or the face buttons, as the biggest changes have to do with the triggers and the D-pad this time around.

-Both controllers will come with adaptive triggers that feature haptic feedback, although the triggers on the Xbox controllers have always been more comfortable to use and that is unlikely to change now, seeing as the shape and size of the triggers on both controllers remain largely the same as in the previous generation.
-The new Xbox controller, however, does have textured triggers now, but we’d need to try those out prior to deciding on whether they’re a good or a bad thing.
+Both controllers will come with adaptive triggers that feature haptic feedback.
+However, the triggers on the Xbox controllers have always been more comfortable to use, and that is unlikely to change now, seeing as the shape and size of the triggers on both controllers remain largely the same as in the previous generation.
+The new Xbox controller, however, does have textured triggers now, but we’d need to try those out before deciding on whether they’re a good or a bad thing.

 As for the D-pad, we’ve noted before that the tactile, clicky cross-shaped D-pad of the Xbox One controller wasn’t that great for platforming and fighting games in our experience, and that the DualShock 4 D-pad usually felt much better for such games.
-The new concave D-pad on the Xbox Series X controller should help fix the aforementioned issue, but again, we’d have to compare the two controllers first-hand before making any judgments.
+The new concave D-pad on the Xbox Series X controller should help fix the issue mentioned above, but again, we’d have to compare the two controllers first-hand before making any judgments.

 A notable feature that was missing from the previous-generation Xbox controller was the gyroscope, and Microsoft hasn’t yet confirmed as to whether the new controller will have one, so there’s a good chance that it will be shipping without this sensor.

 This is quite disappointing, seeing as the DualShock 4 had it, and now the DualSense will also have it.
 A gyroscope allows for more precise camera movement comparable to the kind of precision that you can get with a mouse, which makes it good to have in shooting games or if you want to use the controller on the PC.

 The DualShock 4 came with a built-in speaker, and now the DualSense comes with a full set – a speaker and a microphone!